Skip to content

 Match template output files

-The above script will output the statistics maps over the image for the search as well as a Pandas DataFrame with compacted information on found particles.
+The provided program script will output the statistics maps over the image for the search as well as a Pandas DataFrame with compacted information on found particles.
 These data can be passed onto downstream analysis, for example the refine template program.
-More detail about these data is on the data formats page.
+More detail about these data and their formats is on the Leopard-EM data formats page.

 Mathematical description

-Described succinctly using mathematics, the match template constructs the orientational search space, , and relative defocus search space, , to generate the CTF-convolved projections searched over:
+Described succinctly using mathematics, the match template constructs the orientational search space, , and relative defocus search space, , to generate the CTF-convolved projections of a reference template:

-The "best" projection, based on cross-correlation with the cryo-EM image , is found,
+The "best" projection, based on cross-correlation with the cryo-EM image (which is the same shape as the projection), is found,

-There are other steps, namely Fourier filtering, which are discussed further in the theory portion of the documentation.
+There are other steps, namely Fourier filtering, which will be discussed in a later theory section of the documentation.